-3. Inserting links to stored files instead of sending entire files to co-workers
+3. Insert links to stored files instead of sending entire files to co-workers

-4. Turning OneNote items into Outlook calendar events
+4. Turn OneNote items into Outlook calendar events

-Convert notes to tasks inside your calendar and assign them to colleagues with reminders and deadlines.
-Send meeting minutes taken in OneNote by email and automatically add details (date, location, attendees,…) for each meeting they’re related to.
+Did you know you can convert notes to tasks inside your calendar and assign them to colleagues with reminders and deadlines?
+Send meeting minutes taken in OneNote by email and automatically add details (such as the date, location, attendees,…) for each meeting they’re related to.

-5. Using your mouse as a laser pointer for better PowerPoint presentations
+5. Use your mouse as a laser pointer for better PowerPoint presentations

 Use a simple keyboard shortcut (Ctrl+P) to turn your mouse into a laser pointer during your PowerPoint presentations.
 You can also use the Presenter Mode commands.
 This feature has been part of PowerPoint for years, but was recently integrated for touch-screen devices.
 If you hold your finger or stylus down on the device, the red button fake laser pointer will appear.

-6. Power Map in excel: Turning data into a map
+6. Power Map in Excel: Turn data into a map